 As women start to enter the perimenopause and menopause years our hormone levels (in particular oestrogen) start to decrease quite rapidly and can bring with it a whole host of unwanted symptoms including vaginal dryness/atrophy.
-This can make sex and smear tests particularly painful.
+This can make sex, intimacy and smear tests particularly painful.

 So many women find it hard to talk about and in many communities it can be a real taboo.
 While about 70% of women suffer from this painful symptom only 7% of us actually go and seek help with it.

-To talk about why that is and what we can do about we spoke to Dr Nighat Arif, a GP specialising in women’s health, as our first guest in our ‘Let’s Get Intimate’ series with Sylk Natural lubricant this month.
+To talk about why that is and what we can do about we spoke to Dr Nighat Arif, a GP specialising in women’s health, as our first guest in our ‘Let’s Get Intimate’ series held in February 2021.